Cassville ferry to operate beginning Friday

 No walk-ons will be allowed.

 Passengers also are asked to have the correct fare.
-Cars and pickups are $15; motorycles and utility vehicles, $8; and bicycles, $5.
+Cars and pickups are $15; motorcycles and utility vehicles, $8; and bicycles, $5.
 Double-space accommodations are $30, and semi-tractor trailers are $50.

 Visit cassville.org or call 608-725-5180, option 1, for more information.